SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/03-Github-and-Terminal/Lesson/Gihub and Terminal.md

 #### 3.1 Accessing the Terminal

-The process to access the Terminal depends on your operating system.
-For Windows, you can use PowerShell or Command Prompt; for macOS and Linux, you can use Terminal.
+To access the Terminal, the steps will vary depending on your operating system.
+Users of Windows can use PowerShell or Command Prompt, while those on macOS and Linux can access the Terminal.

 #### 3.2 Basic Commands